Beowulf Sheehan, 2021

 She has written introductions to books by Elaine Kraf and Jules Renard, and her essays have also appeared in Frieze, Harper’s, McSweeney’s, the New Yorker, the Paris Review, the New York Review of Books, and the New York Times Magazine.

-Her work has been recognized by an American Academy of Arts and Letters Literature Award, a Guggenheim Fellowship, a Hodder Fellowship, and the Rome Prize.
+Sarah’s work has been recognized by an American Academy of Arts and Letters Literature Award, a Guggenheim Fellowship, a Hodder Fellowship, and the Rome Prize.

 Literary agent: pjmark@janklow.com